Cathay Pacific shuns some job subsidies, raising spectre of major cuts

 It has, however, applied for the support for budget carrier HK Express, Air Hong Kong, Cargo Terminal, Hong Kong Airport Service and Cathay Pacific Catering Services, the airline said in a statement.
 That financial support protects jobs from September to November, according to the government website.

 Cathay and its units had around 27,000 employees globally at the end of 2019, according to its annual report.
-So far the group has cut jobs of around 400 overseas cabin crew and offered voluntary early retirement to pilots.

-"It is inevitable we will need to right-size our airlines to address the reduced travel market," Cathay general manager corporate affairs Andy Wong said in the statement.
+So far the group has cut jobs of around 400 overseas cabin crew and offered voluntary early retirement to pilots."It is inevitable we will need to right-size our airlines to address the reduced travel market," Cathay general manager corporate affairs Andy Wong said in the statement.
+"We continue to make decisions based on the long-term interests of the company and the Hong Kong aviation hub, to protect our future and as many people as possible."

 Your feedback is important to us